salt.modules.state#

 Values passed this way will override Pillar values set via

-or an external Pillar source.
+pillar_rootsor an external Pillar source.- pillarenv

 Specify a Pillar environment to be used when applying states.
-This
+This can also be set in the minion config file using the

-used, all Pillar environments will be merged together.
+pillarenvoption.
+When neither thepillarenvminion config option nor this CLI argument is used, all Pillar environments will be merged together.

 CLI Example:

-salt '*' state.show_low_sls foo saltenv=dev
+salt '*' state.show_low_sls foo salt '*' state.show_low_sls foo saltenv=dev

 List out the low data that will be applied to this minion